Sex offender registry: Australia

+Juveniles who are required to register as sex offenders are required to report all relevant details to police for four years, 7½ years, or 15 years.

+These above periods are maxima in Tasmania, which allows for any lesser reporting period as is fixed by the court.

+On 1 March 2011, there were 12,596 registered offenders across Australia.

 Canada

 Canada's National Sex Offender Registry (NSOR) came into force on 15 December 2004, with the passing of the Sex Offender Information Registration Act (SOIR Act).
 The public does not have access to the registry.

 Since 2001, the Province of Ontario operates its own sex offender registry concurrently with the federal registry.
 Unlike the federal registry which has an opt-out provision if an offender can convince a judge they are not a threat, the Ontario registry has no such provision.
 As a result, individuals who have been convicted of a designated offence at any time after 2001, and relocate to Ontario, are obligated to register for a period of at least 10 years.
 The registration period begins on the day the ex-offender relocates to Ontario.

+China

+In 2019, China announced plans to build a national database of sex offenders against minors.
+It also issued new guidelines for educators, and those found sexually harassing students may face a lifetime ban from teaching.